section-engineering-education/engineering-education/content/articles/how-to-setup-prisma-client-server-that-uses-mongodb-as-the-database/index.md

 ### Data modeling using Prisma
 Once you initialize your Prisma project, two main blocks are created in the `schema.prisma`, `datasource` and `generator`.

 `datasource` defines the database connected to.
 This takes two main parameters, the `provider` and the `url`.
-The `provider` sets the database you want to use.
-This can the `sqlite`, `mysql`, `mongodb`, `postgresql` and `sqlserver`. `url` sets a connection string based on the server running the database of your choice.
+The `provider` sets the database you want to use such as the `sqlite`, `mysql`, `mongodb`, `postgresql` and `sqlserver`. 'url' creates a connection string depending on the server hosting your preferred database.
 We have already set this in the `.env` file.

-`generator` determines the assets to be created when generating data database types that generate the actual database queries.
+When producing data database types that generate the actual database queries, 'generator' decides which assets should be created.

 Below is how `datasource` and `generator` should be set up when using MongoDB.